Authorities, Boards, & Commissions

 Formed in 2021, the Keep Douglas Beautiful is a Keep America Beautiful Affiliate.

 An advisory board that makes recommendations to the Regional Library System regarding Satilla Regional Library.

-Formed to bring awareness to Veterans Park located at Douglas Municipal Airport.
+Formed to bring awareness to Veterans and our Veterans Park located at Douglas Municipal Airport.